gipity/gipity-core-adk/CONTRIBUTING.md

   At this time, I’m unlikely to accept PRs directly into the repo.
 This is just so I can keep early development focused and cohesive.
   If you have an idea or spot an issue, please start a discussion first (see below).

-- **Discussions:**
-  GitHub Discussions are enabled — and I’m very happy for you to post:
-  - Ideas for enhancements
-  - Bug reports
-  - Suggestions for improvements
-  - Questions about the code

 - **Future Contributions:**
   Once the early versions are stable, I’ll review how best to open up the repo for PRs.
 At that point, I’ll document coding style, branch workflows, and review process here.

-## How to Share Ideas
+## How to Share and Discuss Ideas
+For ideas for enhancements, bug reports, suggestions for improvements and questions about the code:

-Please use the **Discussions** tab on GitHub:
+- Use the **Issues** tab on GitHub
-- Start a new topic for your idea or feedback
-- Include as much detail as possible (screenshots, examples, reasoning)
-- Be constructive and respectful
+- Join the Gipity **Support Hub** at [www.gipity.com](https://www.gipity.com)
+- Email me at [steve@gipity.com](mailto:steve@gipity.com) - I welcome all conversations

 ---

-Thanks for your interest in Gipity ADK — I really value your input, even if we’re not merging code just yet.
+Thanks for your interest in the Gipity AI Dev Kit (ADK).
+I really value your input, even if we’re not merging code just yet.

 ---

 regards
-Steve Procter, Gipity founder • steve@gipity.com • https://www.gipity.com
+Steve Procter, Gipity founder, [steve@gipity.com](mailto:steve@gipity.com), [www.gipity.com](https://www.gipity.com)